 Step 2: Book a fully equipped studio by the hour

 At CGW Studios in Orem, you can book any of the treatment studios (Studios 1, 2, 5) for $15 to $18 per hour.
-Each one comes with a hydraulic massage table, a built-in heated table warmer, a towel warmer cabinet, Dyson fan, Bluetooth speaker, and natural light.
+Each one comes with a massage table (hydraulic in Studios 1 and 2), a heated table warmer, a towel warmer cabinet, Dyson fan, Bluetooth speaker, and natural light.
 Nothing to buy, nothing to build out.
+Fresh linens are also available on site for a small fee if you do not want to invest in your own linens and launder them after every session.
 See the Studio 1 page or Studio 2 (Ashi) page for the full equipment list.
 Read how hourly studio access works if you want the full walkthrough of the model.

 Step 3: Pick your booking platform